Jewish astrology: Astral influences and how they are determined

-Accordingly, God determined that each of the seven planets be subordinate to the twelve constellations of the Zodiac, and work in conjunction with them.
+Accordingly, it was believed that God determined that each of the seven planets be subordinate to the twelve constellations of the Zodiac, and work in conjunction with them.
 For example, the Sun is directly subservient to the influences emanating from the constellation known as Leo, while the Moon is subservient to the influences emanating from the constellation known as Cancer.
 Mars is subservient to the influences emanating from two constellations, namely, Aries and Scorpio.
 The planet Venus is also subservient to the influences emanating from two constellations, namely, Taurus and Libra.
 The planet Mercury is, likewise, subservient to two constellations, drawing its influences from them, namely, that of Gemini and Virgo.
 The planet Saturn is subservient to two constellations, those being Capricorn and Aquarius, whence it draws its influences.
 Finally, the planet Jupiter is directly subordinate to the influences emanating from Sagittarius and Pisces.

 Weekly duties (by night): Each of the seven planets takes turn governing one day of the week, with the active involvement of all the planets on that same day working in concert, hour after hour, day by day, night by night, such that on the evening that commences Sunday (i.e. Saturday night), the night is governed by Mercury (kokhav), which begins its turn of duty in the first hour of the night, followed by all the other planets one after the other.
 On the evening that commences Monday (i.e. Sunday night), the night is governed by Jupiter (tzedek), which begins its turn of duty in the first hour of the night, followed by all the other planets one after the other.
 And so it is in this manner all throughout the week, the evening that commences Tuesday (i.e. Monday night) is governed by Venus (nogah); the evening that commences Wednesday (i.e. Tuesday night) is governed by Saturn (shabtai); the evening that commences Thursday (i.e. Wednesday night) is governed by the Sun (ḥamah); the evening that commences Friday (i.e. Thursday night) is governed by the Moon (levanah); the evening that commences Saturday (i.e. Friday night) is governed by Mars (ma'adim).
 The mnemonic used to denote this order is כצנ"ש חל"ם.